David-Else/developer-workstation-setup-script/README.md

 vim-commentary
 --------------
-gcc = comment out a line (takes a count) gc  = comment out the target of a motion or in visual mode the selection
+gcc = comment out a line (takes a count) gc  = comment out the target of a motion, or in visual mode the selection

 trouble.nvim